Eliminating Quantization Errors in Classification-Based Sound Source Localization: Experimental results

 As the aforementioned, the data for A1 is anechoic and the array itself does not have random angles.
 The distance between the source and the microphone array is fixed at 1.5m.
 Overall, this is a very simple dataset that we primarily use to investigate the issue of quantization error.
 As shown in Table~\ref{tab:a1}, the quantization error limit is 1.223, which confirms our theoretical analysis that the quantization error is approximately $l/4$ (in this case, 1.250).
-If we use classical Top-1 Decoding, then the MAE is bounded by the quantization error limit.
+If we use classical Top-1 decoding, then the MAE is bounded by the quantization error limit.
 However, when we use ULD in conjunction with WAD, the quantization error limit has been significantly broken through.
-Interestingly, applying WAD to the one-hot encoding actually reduces the MAE and breaks the quantization error limit as well, due to the presence of sidelobes in the peak class (the loss is not 0).
+Interestingly, applying WAD to the one-hot encoding actually reduces the MAE and breaks the quantization error limit as well, due to the presence of sidelobes (the loss is not 0).